MatthieuDartiailh/bytecode/doc/api.rst

    Entry for a given line in the exception table.

-   All offset are expressed in instructions not in bytes.
+   All offsets are expressed in instructions not in bytes.

    Attributes: